Worsley: Religious sites

 Ellenbrook Chapel, the first church in Worsley was built in 1209 by the Worsley family.
 Methodism was first practised in the area in 1784, by the notable preacher Matthew Mayer.
 Later services were held in various locations around the area, and in 1801 a Methodist chapel was built along Barton Road.
 The foundation stone for St Mark's Church was laid on 14 June 1844 by George Granville Francis Egerton, the son of Francis Egerton.
 Designed by the architect George Gilbert Scott, the church was consecrated on 2 July 1846 by the Bishop of Chester, John Bird Sumner.
 The church tower is now home to the mechanism for the Bridgewater Clock from the Bridgewater workshops at Worsley Green.
 The clock strikes 13 times at 1 pm, originally so that workmen did not miss the end of their dinner break.
 Many gravestones in the churchyard were cut from rock sourced at Worsley Delph.
 Following a proposed hotel development in 1981 the area around the church and vicarage was designated a conservation area.

 Sports

 Worsley Golf Club was founded in 1894 on part of the Earl of Ellesmere's estate at Broadoak Park.
 The area has a clay pigeon shooting club, west of the M60.
 A racecourse development proposed on land near Boothstown was the subject of a public inquiry and rejected by the local council after a sustained campaign by local councillors.

 Public services

 Home Office policing in Worsley is provided by the Greater Manchester Police.
-The nearest police station is at Little Hulton.
-Public transport is co-ordinated by Transport for Greater Manchester.
+The nearest police station is at Little Hulton Or Swinton Public transport is co-ordinated by Transport for Greater Manchester.
 Statutory emergency fire and rescue service is provided by the Greater Manchester Fire and Rescue Service.